 Finding and hiring good talent is not an easy task.
 In fact, nearly seven in 10 employers have reported talent shortages and difficulty hiring—the highest level reported by ManpowerGroup over the past 15 years.

 The big questions are: How do you find top talent?
 What’s the best onboarding process?
-This guide covers the best hiring practices for retail stores, with tips and examples for finding the right employee along the way.

-Preparing to hire employees
+How to hire employees in 8 steps

-Step 1: Get an employer identification number
+Get an employer identification number

 Apply for an EIN on the US government website, and task number one is complete!

-Step 2: Register with the labor department
+Register with the labor department

 Some state and local governments require businesses to have ID numbers for tax purposes.
 Contact your local and state government official to find out if you need a tax ID number.